The Design and Build Process

 Clients are actively encouraged to take a major part in deciding which trees, shrubs or perennials to use, but they can leave it all to the designer if they prefer or feel unsure.

 9. planting the garden

-Plants are supplied from our own Nursery and specialist nurseries, and in some cases from Europe, if required.
+Plants are supplied from our own Nursery and specialist nurseries and, in some cases from Europe.
 We will carefully choose plants for your specific site conditions and design requirements, so they are often species and varieties that you won't find in a garden centre, which adds to that 'designer look'.